Skip to content

 1M

-Nearly 1 million women alive today have reported being shot or shot at by intimate partners.
+Nearly 1 million women alive today have had a gun used against them by intimate partners.

 Mass Shootings